usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/_build/html/_sources/troubleshooting.rst.txt

 Troubleshooting options:
 	1. Utilize the BDF solving method.
 BDF is an implicit method meant for stiff equations, so it can help to process the CG reactions	quicker.
 The solving method used can be changed in :ref:`simulate <simulate>`.

 	2. If you are looping through the simulator many times, parallelizing these loops can also greatly speed time efficiency.
-Python offers many different ways to create parallel loops.
+Python offers many different ways to create parallel loops, such as the *multiprocessing* package.

-Comparator gate examples that utilize these different options begin :ref:`here <comparator_gate_simulation>`.
-(Pattern recognition simulation utilizes parallel scripts)

-Rate Constants being Overrided
+Overriding Rate Constants
 ------------------------------